Fireplace Installation Guidelines

 Some installations will not have side filler panels.
 Temporary supports may be used to keep the top filler panel in place while the thinset mortar cures.
 Another method of installing a top filler panel without side panel support is shown below:

 Be careful not to attach any stone to metal which will heat up when a fire is started.
 Thermal expansion of the metal may break the joint and possibly the stone.
 Be careful when drilling through any portion of a prefabricated firebox.
-Although the flashing on some places on some models may be penetrated, this could cause hazardous conditions in other places or on other models.
+Although the metal on some models may be penetrated, this could cause hazardous conditions on other models.

-Grout and point all the joints.
-(Caulk is often used in the joints between the mantel and the wall to prevent cracking caused by wall movement.)
+Grout and point all stone to stone joints.
 Sponge all exposed surfaces with clean water as the grouting operation proceeds to ensure that mortar does not dry on the mantel face.

 Cast Limestone Patching Information